-WASHINGTON (CN) – President-elect Donald Trump over the weekend selected Rep. Mick Mulvaney to serve as director of the Office of Management and Budget.
+WASHINGTON (CN) – President-elect Donald Trump selected Rep. Mick Mulvaney over the weekend to serve as director of the Office of Management and Budget.
 In a separate move, he also announced his pick for Army secretary.

 Mulvaney has represented South Carolina’s 5th Congressional District since 2011 following an eclectic career in the private sector that saw him start a law firm, run a real estate company and even own a restaurant.